mEDR: SentinelOne Agent Upgrade Process

 Overview

-CyFlare’s mEDR service includes the ongoing management and upgrading of SentinelOne agents across customer environments.
-This ensures endpoints are consistently protected with the latest detection capabilities, performance improvements, and security enhancements.
+CyFlare’s mEDR service includes the continuous management and upgrading of SentinelOne agents across customer environments.
+This ensures endpoints remain protected with the latest detection capabilities, performance improvements, and security enhancements at all times.

 Scope